cse163/book/book_source/source/module-9-miscellaneous-topics/lesson-27-reading-ethics-in-data-science/case-study-4-facial-recognition.md

 ### Recap

 The data we use to train our model affects the results of our model.
-This can lead to discriminatory practices.
-If our model under-represents or over-represents different groups that can bias our results.
+It's possible for our model to be biased towards/against certain groups, simply from having a group under/over represented in our dataset.
 Thus, it is important to evaluate the diversity in your dataset and evaluate our results on a diverse dataset and to keep in mind what we are using this model for.

 ### Further reading: